 Summing up

 Beech is one of the best types of firewood thanks to its high heat output, excellent coaling, and low levels of smoke and sparking.
-It doesn’t have the best fragrance but there are definitely worse options.
+It doesn’t have the best fragrance, but there are worse options.

-Splitting beech can be a big job if you end up with twisted wood, full of knots.
-No matter how the beech looks, be sure to chop it up while it’s still green.
-After seasoning, it becomes rock-hard and you’ll have a tough job splitting it.
+Splitting beech can be a big job if you end up with twisted wood full of knots.
+No matter how the beech looks, chop it up while it’s still green.
+After seasoning, it becomes rock-hard, and you’ll have a tough job splitting it.
 There’s always a chainsaw if you get to the firewood too late.